sanwebinfo/astro-cricket-score/src/pages/posts/cricket-score-one.md

 ---
-title: "India vs Sri Lanka, 33rd Match"
+title: "Data Not Found"
 slug: "cricket-score-one"
-description: "India vs Sri Lanka, 33rd Match - India won by 302 runs."
+description: "Data Not Found - Data Not Found."
 layout: "../../layouts/PostLayout.astro"
 ---

-✅ India vs Sri Lanka, 33rd Match
+✅ Data Not Found

-📑 Status - India won by 302 runs
+📑 Status - Data Not Found

 <br />

 ***

-📝 Last Updated on : 11/2/2023, 9:01:26 PM
+📝 Last Updated on : 11/3/2023, 9:12:41 AM

 ***